erictran0x/celeste-collab-teleport/README.md

 CollabTeleport is a Celeste mod that allows players to teleport to the next collab level rather than self-navigate to it to save time (probably only minutes of time but that's still something - I spent 5+ minutes trying to find another collab level to play lmao).
 I wanted to get this out before the 2021 winter collab that (should) be coming soon.

-This mod adds a new debug command `collabtp` that performs this procedure.
+This mod adds two new debug commands:
+- `collabtp (mapname: optional)` - Teleport player to specified map name.
+Default: nearest noncompleted level from player
+  - Note: spaces must be replaced with underscores
+- `collablist` - List all collab levels found in current lobby.

 # Usage